Sharing a few signs I found amusing got me into deep trouble with the dour people of Marion, North Carolina.

 And I would have asked the proprietors of Wright’s why they sell Confederate Doormats.

-To me, the idea of wiping your dirty boots on the Rebel Flag every you get home is disrespectful and unpatriotic.
+To me, the idea of wiping your dirty boots on the Rebel Flag every time you get home is disrespectful and unpatriotic.

 I mean, who would purchase (and use) Rebel Flag Doormats?